Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 ### **<ins>Data Schema:</ins>**
 **Dashboard Data:**
 1. `Date` - In MM/DD/YYYY format.
-2. `Day of Week (Numeric)` - Numeric Day of the Week starting at 1 = Sunday.
+2. `Day of Week (Numeric)` - Numeric day of the week starting at 1 = Sunday.
-3. `Day of the Week` - String day of the week starting on Sunday.
+3. `Day of the Week` - String day of the week.
 4. `Bed Time (Night of Date)` - Bed time that corresponds with date of recording in HH:MM:SS AM/PM format.
 5. `Rise Time (Morning After Date-Night)` - Wakeup time of the following night in HH:MM:SS AM/PM format.
 6. `Sleep Duration`	- Duration of sleep in HH:MM:SS format.